0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verification/overview.md

 }
 ```

-> The scope section inside the json file must match the query previously set when calling the "setZKPRequest" function
+> The scope section inside the JSON file must match the query previously set when calling the "setZKPRequest" function

-Note that the request resembles in most of its part the one designed for [off-chain verification](https://0xpolygonid.github.io/tutorials/verifier/verification-library/request-api-guide/).
+Note that the request resembles in most of its parts with the one designed for [off-chain verification](https://0xpolygonid.github.io/tutorials/verifier/verification-library/request-api-guide/).
 The extra part that has been added here is the `transcation_data` that includes:

-- `contract_address`, namely the address of the verifier contract, in this case ERC20Verifier
+- `contract_address`, namely the address of the Verifier contract, in this case, ERC20Verifier
 - `method_id`, namely that hash of the ABI of the [`submitZKPResponse`](https://github.com/0xPolygonID/contracts/blob/main/contracts/interfaces/IZKPVerifier.sol#L5) function
-- `chain_id`, the ID of the chain where the smart contract has been deployed
+- `chain_id`, the ID of the chain where the Smart Contract has been deployed
-- `network`, the name of the network where the smart contract has been deployed
+- `network`, the name of the network where the Smart contract has been deployed

-> To display the QR code inside your frontend you can use the express.static built-in middleware function together with this [Static Folder](https://github.com/0xPolygonID/tutorial-examples/tree/main/verifier-integration/js/static) or use any other online QR code generator
+> To display the QR code inside your frontend, you can use the `express.static` built-in middleware function together with this [Static Folder](https://github.com/0xPolygonID/tutorial-examples/tree/main/verifier-integration/js/static) or use any other online QR code generator.

-Scanning the QR with their Polygon ID Wallet, users will be able to generate proofs and send transactions to the smart contract in order to claim their airdrop.
+Scanning the QR with their Polygon ID Wallet, users will be able to generate proofs and send transactions to the Smart Contract in order to claim their airdrops.

 ### User Demo: On-chain Verification for ERC-20 Token Transfer

 For this demo, we have deployed a [frontend](https://onchain.polygonid.me/) in order to interact with the user.
-When visiting this website, users can use their PolygonID wallet app to submit a proof and, if this gets verified, claim a ERC-20 token airdrop.
-Let us see the process in a step-by-step manner from the user perspective:
+When visiting this website, users can use their PolygonID wallet app to submit a proof and, if this gets verified, claim an ERC-20 token airdrop.
+Let us see the process in a step-by-step manner from the user's perspective:

-1. Open [Verification Website](https://onchain.polygonid.me/).
+1. Open verification website.
 Click **Participate in Airdrop**.

     <div align="center">
     <img src= "../../../imgs/participate-in-airdrop.png" align="center" width="500" style="border: 4px solid black"/>